The complex volume of SL(n,C)-representations of 3-manifolds: Examples

 \begin{remark} When $n=2$, examples of Conjecture~\ref{newconjecture} are abundant.
 E.g.~for the $10_{155}$ knot complement ($10$ simplices), the volumes of the representations detected by the Ptolemy variety are (numerically)

 \end{remark}

-\begin{remark} For the census manifolds, the Ptolemy varieties (after fixing the action by diagonal matrices) tend to be zero dimensional.
-Higher dimensional components do occur, but the complex volume is constant on components. \end{remark}
+\begin{remark} For the hyperbolic census manifolds, most of the components of the Ptolemy varieties (after fixing the action by diagonal matrices) tend to be zero-dimensional.
+By a result of Menal-Ferrer and Porti~\cite{FerrerPorti}, the composition of the geometric representation with $\phi_n$ is isolated among boundary-unipotent $p\SL(n,\C)$-representations.
+Higher dimensional components also occur (rarely for $n=2$, quite often for $n>2$), but as mentioned earlier, the complex volume is constant on components. \end{remark}

 \begin{remark} If the face pairings do not respect the vertex orderings, one can still define a Ptolemy variety by introducing more signs.
-This is a purely cosmetic issue, which we shall not discuss here.
-One can always replace a triangulation by an ordered one. \end{remark}
+See~Garoufalidis--Goerner--Zickert~\cite{GaroufalidisGoernerZickert} for details. \end{remark}